-We operate 10 minute appointment slots for each telephone consultation.
+We operate 10 minute appointment slots for each consultation.

-Consultations: All consultations will begin as a TELEPHONE CONSULTATION.
-If an examination is necessary, the doctor or nurse will make arrangements for a video assessment or a face to face examination with appropriate protective equipment.
+Consultations: We are now offering both in person and telephone consultations.
 Patients are requested to please wear a face covering for all visits to the practice at present.
 Please be advised if your consultation does not relate to COVID19 and you do not have a medical or doctor visit card, usual consultation fees apply.

 Testing: COVID19 testing has been made available by the HSE.
 Your GP can order the test.
 The test itself will be performed in a testing hub or at home by the National Ambulance Service.

 Appointments: If you are unwell with worsening cough, fever and shortness of breath please phone the surgery and we will arrange a phone consultation to discuss your best management.

 Appointments: Our front door has a video intercom.
 Staff will be available to help with enquires via phone, website or intercom.
 Please follow the guidelines above in requesting an appointment by phone

 Appointments: The measures above are designed to keep the health service functioning for your care.
 If you require an appointment for any other reason please phone the surgery to discuss the best management.
 Do not delay a review of concerning symptoms due to fear of Coronavirus.